Embedded components overview

 .

-Customize your component by providing a URL to a custom CSS file in the parameter customCssUrl
+To customize the component’s styles, you can pass a URL to a CSS file in the customCssUrl

 Make the component background transparent